Polkadot-Blockchain-Academy/pba-content/syllabus/Assessments.md

 ~ 3 hours per week

 At the end of each week, students will be split into groups and assigned a project.
 Some weeks each group may be doing the same project, and in others, there may be multiple projects to choose from.
-In either case there should be some degrees of freedom in the solution space.
-Ie Not just one correct solution.
-Students work hackathon-style, primrily self-guided, but with TAs and instructors around to support and mentor at all times.
+In either case there should be some degrees of freedom in the solution space (i.e. not just one correct solution).
+Students work hackathon-style, primarily self-guided, but with TAs and instructors around to support and mentor at all times.
 We should provide at least 3 hours at the end of each week for such projects, but possibly more.

 Afterward each student group (or maybe a subset of them) should give a presentation.
 The criteria for the presentation is open ended and the main guidange is that it should be valuable to their classmates somehow.
 For example they may present:
 * The problem and their solution